 Corner Farm - Forncett End

 Corner Farmhouse, as its name implies, stands on the junction between Long Stratton Road and Northfield Road, providing an attractive landmark at the eastern boundary of Forncett End.
-The L-shaped, timber-framed house is believed to date to the 17th century and most of the house is externally rendered, although the west wing has a stepped brick gable and the northern end is brick faced.
+The L-shaped, timber-framed house is believed to date from the 17th century and most of the house is externally rendered, although the west wing has a stepped brick gable and the northern end is brick faced.
 Until the late 1980s a 17th or 18th century timber-framed barn stood close by.

 The early owners of Corner Farm are difficult to trace but the 1817 map of Forncett shows the farmhouse and much of the surrounding land to be owned by Thomas Palmer.
 Palmer was born around 1762 in Mattishall, Norfolk.
 He married Hannah Bayes in 1784 and they had eleven children, most of whom were born in Bunwell, but only three girls and one boy lived to adulthood.
 Thomas Palmer moved to Forncett around 1810 and the Palmer family were then major landowners in Forncett for nearly 100 years.
 By 1839, the tithe map for Forncett shows that he owned some 124 acres and his son, John Palmer, owned 72 acres including Chestnut Farm in Forncett End.